 If you have a few hours to kill, here’s an exhaustive study on “consumer contamination.”
 It covers many scenarios where you subconsciously avoid “used” merchandise, or even perfectly unused merchandise that’s simply displayed too close to something like kitty litter.

 So congrats, Tesla, for challenging the car-biz lexicon.
-But euphemisms exist for good reason.
-The word “used” is risky.
+But euphemisms like “pre-owned” exist for good reason.
+The word “used” is icky.
 If you’re going to sully your products with that term, at least make sure your used Teslas have no radio stations pre-set, no NAV destinations saved, no Bluetooth devices linked and no parking decals stuck to the windows.
 All are sickening signs of being previously-enjoyed.
 Uh, pre-owned.
 Uh, used.